90150N/burgerPalaceLanding/README.md

 ## Overview

- Burger Palace landing page with a two column layout.
+ This landing page represents the Burger Palace brand through a well-designed two-column layout that showcases the restaurant's unique offerings.
+The page has been skillfully built using HTML, CSS, and JavaScript technologies, resulting in a highly functional and aesthetically pleasing interface.

 ### Screenshot